What did people eat in the Middle Ages?

 Discover cast iron cauldrons

 Some peasant recipes allowed bread to be baked over embers, directly in the cauldron, by placing the dough on a bed of straw or leaves.
-The omnipresent bread was often dipped in soups or stews.
-For the most modest, a meal sometimes consisted only of a slice of dark bread dipped in a pottage.
+The ever-present bread was often dipped in soups or stews.
+For the most modest, a meal sometimes consisted solely of a slice of dark bread dipped in a potage.

 Soup, a generic term, referred to any hot liquid containing bread, vegetables, grains, or leftovers.
 It was the most common dish, shared daily around the cauldron.